 A player may play up as a substitute for a higher ranked player in the same club, whether in the same division or a higher division, on 5 occasions each season, and still remain eligible to play for the team for which he originally registered.
 On the 6th occasion, the club will incur a fine of £5.00 for playing an ineligible player, and the player will become suspended for the remainder of the season, unless transferred to another team under the terms set out in Rule 17 below.

 To make this possible, clubs with more than one team will be required to rank all their players at the start of the season, across and regardless of divisions.
 This ranking will be fixed for the duration of that season and used only for the purpose of allowing play up.

 A player is only eligible to play for another team if ranked lower than the highest ranked (unavailable) player of the team playing that match.
 To avoid tactical ranking of players, each club's rankings will be subject to approval by the handicap committee at the start of the season.
-Senior players registered with junior teams are excluded from ranking restrictions affecting the junior team.

 16. HANDICAP COMPETITIONS

 The Executive Committee shall decide the format for Handicap Competitions for each season, and appoint a subcommittee of not less than three members, to include the Divisional Match Secretary, to administer the competitions, and decide handicaps for each match.
 A draw shall take place for each round, and the first team drawn for each match shall be the home team, whose Co-ordinator will be provided with details of access to match card and the handicap, with the method used as deemed suitable by the committee.
 All teams eliminated in their first matches shall be placed collectively in a “plate” competition to be similarly administered.